DQtea1/BulkTools/README.md

-To build the docker use this type of cmd (optionnal) :
+nb : To build the docker use this type of cmd (optionnal) :
 > docker build -t qtea1/bulktools .